tamer017/Multi-Angular-Photogrammetry/algorithms/feature_matching.md

 ## Introduction

 In many computer vision tasks such as panoramic stitching, 3D reconstruction, and object recognition, robust feature matching and image alignment are critical.
 However, when the exact overlap between images is unknown, a dynamic and robust evaluation method is required.
-This project evaluates several popular feature detectors and matchers on the Oxford Buildings dataset—specifically on the `all_souls` series—to determine the optimal combination for reliable image alignment.
+This project evaluates several popular feature detectors and matchers on a subset of the UBC IMW2020 dataset—specifically, the **Brandenburg tur images** subset (100 images)—to determine the optimal combination for reliable image alignment.

 ---